Corby Burger, '16

 Ethics is a trap, a metaphorical void in which proponents of one stance or another attempt to rationalize why their viewpoint is correct.
 Taking a stance on an issue is to invite conflict, and ethics is filled with self-righteousness, persuaded by politics and cloaked in bias.
 What is principled to some is sin to another.
 However imperfect the realm of ethics may be, it is unquestionably invaluable.
 Without it there would be no dialogue to discuss how to provide the most people with happiness while keeping a moral conscious and maintaining human dignity for all."

-Corby Burger is a sophomore Biochemistry major with a special interest in studying Philosophy and Ethics.
+Corby Burger is a junior Biochemistry major with a special interest in studying Philosophy and Ethics.
 At DePauw he is Rush Chairman of Delta Tau Delta Fraternity, is involved in science organizations, and is an Honor Scholar.